IBM/WCA-AnsibleLightspeed-L3/docs/customizing.md

     - The `src: httpd.j2` recommendation in the `AI-GENERATED CODE` tab is an exact match to the natural language description set in *Step 6*, and only slightly different (in terms of the directory path used) to the `src: /srv/httpd.j2` variable in the `SOLUTION CODE` tab.

-    - The `dest: /etc/httpd/conf/httpd.conf` recommendation in the `AI-GENERATER CODE` tab, unfortunately, still deviates from the `httpd.config` (not the same as `httpd.conf`) destination that was requested in the natural language description.
+    - The `dest: /etc/httpd/conf/httpd.conf` recommendation in the `AI-GENERATED CODE` tab, unfortunately, still deviates from the `httpd.config` (not the same as `httpd.conf`) destination that was requested in the natural language description.
 Close, but still far from exact and not matching our specifications.
 However, it's a vast improvement over the `dest: /etc/apache2/sites-available/000-default.conf` destination that was recommended as a result of *Step 4*'s more ambiguous task description.

     - Perplexingly, the `mode: '0644'` recommendation that was made previously in *Step 4* has been left out of the suggested task code.
 We can speculate as to why— perhaps the more precise natural language description made in *Step 6* prompted WCA to only generate code for exactly what was specified —but the "black box" nature of generative AI means that we cannot know for certain.
 Perhaps with another, even more precise iteration the `AI-GENERATED CODE` will match the `SOLUTION CODE`?